j-o-e-l/ansible/lesson-00/README.md

    	"ping": "pong"
 }
 ```
 Great!
 Now, we can connect to the machine.
-Let's use a playbook.
+Let's use a playbook, move to Lesson 01.